g-rix/beeref/README.rst

 Stable Release
 ~~~~~~~~~~~~~~

-Get the file for your operating system (Windows, Linux, macOS) from the `latest release <https://github.com/rbreu/beeref/releases>`_.
-The different Linux versions are built on different versions of Ubuntu.
-The should work on other distros as well, but you might have to try which one works.
+Get the file for your operating system (Windows, Linux, macOS) from the `latest release <https://github.com/g-rix/beeref/releases>`_.

 **Linux users** need to give the file executable rights before running it.
 Optional: If you want to have BeeRef appear in the app menu, save the desktop file from the `release section <https://github.com/rbreu/beeref/releases>`_ in ``~/.local/share/applications``, save the `logo <https://raw.githubusercontent.com/rbreu/beeref/main/beeref/assets/logo.png>`_, and adjust the path names in the desktop file to match the location of your BeeRef installation.
+Built and tested on Ubuntu 20.04, but should work on other distros as well.

 **MacOS X users**, look at `detailed instructions <https://beeref.org/macosx-run.html>`_ if you have problems running BeeRef.
+Tested and used on iMac 2020 (Intel) running Sanoma 14.8.2.
+(Built with macos-15-intel runner)

+**Windows**
+Tested on Intel x86_64 running Windows 11 Pro (24H2).

 Follow further releases via the `atom feed <https://github.com/rbreu/beeref/releases.atom>`_.